mike-ward/talk-riotjs/slides.md

 ### Compiler performance

-Compilation phase is basically free and takes no time at all.
+Compilation phase is basically free and takes no time at all

 Compiling the `todo` tag 30 times takes 2 milliseconds on a regular laptop.

-If you have a crazy page with 1000 different todo-sized tags, the compilation takes around 35ms.
+1000 different todo-sized tags, the compilation takes around 35ms

-The compiler weights only 3.2KB (1.7K gzipped) so you can safely perform client side compilation on production without download or performance or issues.
+The compiler weighs only 3.2KB (1.7K gzipped)

 --